 As alluded to above, nymphs have been described as “fringe” or “minor” deities by classicists and ancient historians looking at classical mythology.
 However, this is not to say that they failed to fill an important role in the broader corpus of Ancient Greek mythology.

 Indeed, they were often pivotal figures in transformation myths, due to their embodiment as personified parts of nature.
 For example, the Naiad Daphne fills an important role in explaining Apollo’s close association with laurel trees and leaves.
-The myth goes that Apollo was infatuated by the beauty of the nymph Daphne and tirelessly pursued her against her own wishes.
+The myth goes that Apollo was infatuated with the beauty of the nymph Daphne and tirelessly pursued her against her own wishes.

 In order to evade the pesky god, Daphne invoked her river god father to transform her into a laurel tree – which Apollo, resigned to defeat, subsequently came to revere.